Eaton's Ninth Floor Restaurant

-The Eaton's Ninth Floor Restaurant (known as "The Ninth Floor" or "Le 9^{e}") is an Art Deco landmark in Montreal, Quebec, Canada.
-It was operated by the Eaton's department store for 68 years, up until its bankruptcy and closure in 1999.
-After being closed to the public for a quarter of a century, it was renovated and reopened as a special events venue with the Île de France Restaurant in 2024.
-The space is a registered historical site.
+The Eaton's Ninth Floor Restaurant (also known as "The Ninth Floor" or "Le 9^{e}") was a popular eatery in Montreal, Quebec, Canada, operated by the Eaton's department store for 68 years, until its bankruptcy and closure in 1999.
+After being closed to the public for a quarter of a century, it was renovated and reopened as a special events venue with its peripheral Île de France Restaurant in 2024.
+It remains an Art Deco landmark, and a registered historical site.